futureofcoding/futureofcoding.org/community.md

 ### Dec 21, 2018

-- Moved &quot;Background&quot; section much lower (h/t Denis Semenov)
+- Moved "Background" section much lower (h/t Denis Semenov)
 - Created #music channel
 - Changed the name of the Slack to Future of Coding and the URL to futureofcoding.slack.com
 - Created #music channel